 The VIEW command group provides commands for changing the display format of the active document.
 When the View group is selected from the menu bar, a menu is displayed.

-SET GRAPH RANGE - Change the time range of the graph Available only in Document Menu.
+SET GRAPH RANGE - Change the time range of the graph

 This command is used to set the graph range from 1 to 60 minutes.
 When this command is selected the Set Graph Range dialog box is shown.